 When it comes to windows, the goal is to block all the UV light, let most or all of the visible light through and block or selectively control the infrared light.
 Here’s why.

-Heat is transferred in three ways: conduction, convection and radiation:
+To get a little more scientific, heat is transferred in three ways: conduction, convection and radiation:

 - Conduction is heat transferred between two objects when they touch – such as when you touch a hot skillet or a warm window.